Pia Salvia is a harpist/singer from Belgium, based in Los Angeles.

 During this time, Salvia moved to Cuba for a few months to study the local musical tradition and culture, a trip that has changed her perspective on music and led her to further experiment with the harp.

 Salvia has studied voice and harp in Belgium, France, Holland and Norway.
 She began studying in the Music Academy International of Nancy in September 2010.
-During this time she participated in several programs of the famous French channel TF1, formed her new band “Satyameva” with which she performed in many venues and recorded an album.
+During this time she participated in several programs of the famous French channel TF1, formed a band “Satyameva” with which she performed in many venues and recorded an album.
 She also formed a duo project, “Takk Two”, that performed in the Wapi Jazz Night in Belgium.
 Salvia graduated with the highest distinction from the Music Academy International of Nancy.

 Right after graduation, in 2011, Pia was invited to perform for the Festival Esperanzah and the Tournai Jazz Festival in Belgium, as well as in the show « Lorraine de chœur, 2000 choristes: La folle histoire des comédies musicales » at Galaxy d’Amnéville in France as a harpist and singer-soloist alongside several famous French artists.